Buildkite

 ## Prerequisites

-* A Buildkite organization with at least one pipeline.
+* A **Buildkite organization** with at least one pipeline that runs on your pull requests.

-* The [Buildkite GitHub App](https://buildkite.com/docs/integrations/github#connect-your-buildkite-account-to-github) installed on your GitHub organization.
+* The [**Buildkite GitHub App**](https://buildkite.com/docs/integrations/github#connect-your-buildkite-account-to-github) installed on your GitHub organization, with **commit statuses** enabled (this is how build results reach GitHub — and therefore Nullify).

-* A Buildkite API token with `read_builds` and `read_build_logs` scopes.
+* A **Buildkite API access token** with just two scopes — `read_builds` and `read_build_logs`.

-Follow the [Configuration](/connectors/buildkite/configuration.md) guide to connect your Buildkite organization.
+Follow the [**Configuration**](/connectors/buildkite/configuration.md) guide to create the token and connect your Buildkite organization.

 ---